croffler/hugo-test/site/content/sbp/sqlserver-delta-server.markdown

 Note:-Make Sure Sql-Server Agent is enabled.

-a Create a database first (e.g. named datagrid) b Once a database is created, create a table - with our example, letâ€™s use the **Person** table with columns: ID, Firstname(nvarchar 255), Lastname(nvarchar 255) and Age (int)
+a Create a database first (e.g. named datagrid) b Once a database is created, create a table - with our example, let's use the **Person** table with columns: ID, Firstname(nvarchar 255), Lastname(nvarchar 255) and Age (int)

 #### Step 2:
 CDC must be enabled at the database level (it is disabled by default).
 To enable CDC you must be a member of the sysadmin fixed server role.
 You can enable CDC ONLY on any user database (not on system databases).
 Execute the following T-SQL script in the database of your choice (e.g. datagrid in the following screenshots):